 Outcomes4Me “Ask the Expert” webinars provide the latest innovations and research information to our breast cancer community from some of the top minds in the field.
-Recently we had the privilege to welcome breast oncologist Dr. Erica Mayer from Dana Farber Cancer Institute to summarize the latest research findings from the European Society for Medical Oncology (ESMO) Congress 2022.
+Recently we had the privilege to welcome breast oncologist Dr. Erica Mayer from Dana Farber Cancer Institute to summarize the ESMO Congress 2022 highlights.
 ESMO Congress is Europe’s most prestigious oncology conference for the world’s top oncologists and cancer researchers.
 The research studies shared at conferences like ESMO Congress often become the basis of clinical guideline updates.
 The following is a summary of the meeting update and Q&A with Dr. Mayer.

 Q: What new information was shared regarding the trials using CDK4/6 inhibitors in metastatic breast cancer?